Education for Sustainability

-Explore and critically evaluate sustainability-related international best practice examples of curriculum design, pedagogical approaches and assessment strategies to inform the design and testing of participatory learning 'interventions' to create cognitive, affective and behavioural learning opportunities.
+Explore and critically evaluate sustainability-related best practice with respect to curriculum design, pedagogical approaches and assessment strategies.

 Identify and evaluate synergies between the formal and informal ('hidden') curricula using a place-based and living laboratory-based pedagogical framework to develop experiential and interdisciplinary learning opportunities.

-Identify possible synergies between academic practice (teaching and research), institute culture and community needs to create an experiential reciprocal lifelong learning framework for local 'Sustainability in Practice' initiatives.
+Identify and evaluate potential synergies between academic practice (teaching and research), institute culture and the needs of the community.

-Apply future-oriented thinking to address the fundamental questions about the overall purpose and direction of higher education to build embedded pathways for sustainability learning and active citizenship across the curriculum.
+Apply future-oriented thinking to address the fundamental questions about the overall purpose and direction of higher education with respect to the sustianbility agenda.

 Design, test and evaluate an evidence participatory learning 'interventions' that creates cognitive, affective and behavioural learning opportunities.